And other useful advice on booking flights and lost luggage, from our friends at AirHelp.

 So the quote shown at the time of your search is simply the quote that website is authorized to sell at that moment.
 It is entirely possible that later on a ticket for the same flight will be quoted at a different, potentially lower, price.

-See More Sites And Have Less Gripes
+See More Sites With Less Gripes: Trello Power Tips

-Now that the nightmare of flight planning is over, let’s get to the fun stuff: sightseeing!
+Now that the nightmare of flight planning and budgeting is over, let’s get to the fun stuff: sightseeing!
 You’ll want to book a few popular attractions in advance, especially if you’ve got teenage kids who pretend to be “so over” the whole family vacation thing.
 One casual mention of tickets to an awesome theme park and you’ll magically return to their good graces.